Facultad de Derecho Eugenio Maria de Hostos: Accreditation

-The Hostos' Application Provisional Accreditation Committee of the American Bar Association visited the institution between March 7–10, 1999.
+A Provisional Accreditation Committee of the American Bar Association visited the institution between March 7–10, 1999.

 After the two years lapsed, the institution had not satisfied the two conditions, including having inferior bar examination rates compared to the other three accredited law schools, as well as having been denied the provisional accreditation from ABA for a second time on 24 November 1999.

-The Supreme Court denied the accreditation and stated that no graduates would be permitted to take the bar examinations from 2000 and on.
+The Supreme Court denied the accreditation and stated that no graduates would be permitted to take the bar examinations from 2000 on.
 However, those who had failed the tests from 1997 to 1999 were able to reattempt the bar examination.
-The Court argumented that "[a]fter seven years from having been founded... it is not justified that [the Court] continue making exceptions to...norms and regulations...that are required of any other applicant."
-On a particular vote made by the Associate Justice Jaime Fuster Berlingeri mentioned that Hostos had an "irreparable medullar problem" in achieving its goals.
+The Court wrote that "[a]fter seven years from having been founded ... it is not justified that [the Court] continue making exceptions to ... norms and regulations ... that are required of any other applicant."
+On a particular vote made by the Associate Justice Jaime Fuster mentioned that Hostos had an "irreparable medullar problem" in achieving its goals.
 He credited this to the incapacity of recluting capable students of passing the bar examination.
-Fuster Berlingeri added the results for the law school entrance exam, the Graduate Studies Admissions Test (PAEG, for Prueba de Admisión a Estudios Graduados).
+Fuster added the results for the law school entrance exam, the Graduate Studies Admissions Test (PAEG, for Prueba de Admisión a Estudios Graduados).
 The Hostos Law School alleged that they "could not reclute better students for lack of accreditation."
-Fuster Berlingeri refuted this by suggesting that the most probable cause was the geographic location, where there were less students in the region for a fourth law school.
-Out of all the passing marks of the bar exams offered in the month of September in the years 1997 to 1999, only 12% came from the 16 municipalities in the western region of Puerto Rico, which meant that even if the Hostos could reclute all students from it region, it would still be a small part of the general law school market.
+Fuster refuted this by suggesting that the most probable cause was the geographic location, where there were less students in the region for a fourth law school.
+Out of all the passing marks of the bar exams offered in the month of September in the years 1997 to 1999, only 12% came from the 16 municipalities in the western region of Puerto Rico, which meant that even if the Hostos could reclute all students from its region, it would still be a small part of the general law school market.
 54% of all Hostos graduates who took the bar exam were not from the region and 85% of these graduates also lacked the average PAEG score of those who did pass.
 Even though the cost for three years attendance was at least $100,000, the institution had to resort to donations to keep itself afloat.

 The Hostos Law School did not request a reconsideration from the Supreme Court.
 On March 9, 2000, the Court expanded the time window to students who had taken the bar exam in March 2000 to be admitted to the bar as well.

 2003 Provisional Accreditation

-Hostos resubmitted a request for provisional accreditation in the Supreme Court on 13 December 2002.
-The Court decided to name a Committee of Accreditation, composed of:
+Hostos resubmitted a request for provisional accreditation to the Supreme Court on 13 December 2002.
+The Court named a Committee of Accreditation, composed of: